 About Me

-My work bridges cognitive science, computational vision, and mechanistic interpretability to understand mid-level vision: how local elements are grouped into proto-objects, how global shape emerges, and how long-range interactions support object perception in both humans and artificial systems.
+My work bridges cognitive science, computational vision, and mechanistic interpretability to understand object perception in humans and artificial systems: how local elements are organized and grouped into proto-objects, how information flows through long-range interactions, and how holistic global shape ultimately emerges.

-• On the cognitive and computational side, I study whether self-supervised learning and vision-language alignment provide the inductive biases to learn holistic shape and show human-like sensitivity to configural relations between object parts.
+On the cognitive and computational side, I study whether self-supervised learning and vision-language alignment provide the inductive biases to learn holistic shape and human-like sensitivity to configural relations between object parts.

 Link to paper (NeurIPS 2025), project page, and tweet-thread